ezchen/react-native-image-cover/README.md

 # IN PROGRESS

+This Component is currently not available on npm.
+If you want to use it, simply clone the repository and copy the ImageCover file to your source and import normally in react native.

 # React-Native-Image-Cover
 A better version of React Native's Image components resizeMode="Cover".
 This library allows you to offset the image instead of simply centering the image after the resize.